- Media categories

 © Art Gallery of New South Wales Contemporary Collection Handbook, 2006

-Anthony Bond, Contemporary: Art Gallery of New South Wales Contemporary Collection, 2006, 374, 375 (colour illus.).
+Anthony Bond, Contemporary: Art Gallery of New South Wales Contemporary Collection, 'Objects and associations', pg.332-381, Sydney, 2006, 374, 375 (colour illus.).

-'Conrad Shawcross' by Simon Morrissey, pg.25-26, Art Monthly UK Mar 2003, Mar 2003, 26.
+Simon Morrissey, Art Monthly UK, 'Conrad Shawcross', pg.25-26, London, Mar 2003, 26.

-Geoff Nicholson, Modern Painters, 'Soul-searching in a Ford Capri', pg.114-5, Modern Painters Winter 2002, Winter 2002, 115 (illus.). illustration is of 'Pre-retroscope (marine)' on the canal
+Geoff Nicholson, Modern Painters, 'Soul-searching in a Ford Capri', pg.114-5, London, Winter 2002, 115 (illus.). illustration is of 'Pre-retroscope (marine)' on the canal